Neon Graves

 The Mirror Gallery

-The Mirror displays AI-generated art alongside human-created work.
+In 2182, a gallery opened on Gallery Row displaying AI-generated art alongside human-created work.
 No labels.
 No attribution.
-Visitors are invited to identify which is which.
+Visitors experience both through neural interface and are invited to identify which is which.

 Relief Corporation